img

 • 0 views

 It is very important to know and understand Missouri’s car seat laws, whether you are expecting a child or have small children in your family.
-These laws make sure your child is held safely within your vehicle and also ensure you do not get a traffic ticket if you violate the same.
+After all, these laws make sure your child is held safely within your vehicle and also ensure you do not get a traffic ticket if you commit a traffic violation.

 Acceptable Restraints for Children in Missouri